 - Yale scientists track origins of multiple sclerosis

-HealthCanal.com – Research in the News: Yale scientists track origins of multiple sclerosis, autoimmune response that is involved in multiple sclerosis (MS) was once thought to be confined to the brain.
+HealthCanal.com – Research in the News: Yale scientists track origins of multiple sclerosis, an autoimmune response that is involved in multiple sclerosis (MS) was once thought to be confined to the brain.

 - No Link Between Vitamin D Levels in Newborns and Multiple Sclerosis